pmichaillat/pmichaillat.github.io/content/courses/w.md

 + [Chetty (2009)](https://doi.org/10.1146/annurev.economics.050708.142910) – This survey describes the sufficient-statistic method for welfare and policy analysis.
 + [Hosios (1990)](https://doi.org/10.2307/2297382) – This paper shows that in a matching model, unemployment is efficient when workers' bargaining power equals the elasticity of the matching function with respect to unemployment.
 + [Moen (1997)](https://doi.org/10.1086/262077) – This paper shows that in a matching model, unemployment is efficient when search is directed instead of random.
 With directed search, firms post wages and workers decide where to apply based on the wage and probability to get the job at each firm.
++ [Gokten, Heimberger, and Lichtenberger (2024)](https://doi.org/10.1016/j.euroecorev.2024.104725) – This paper uses the formula $u^\ast = \sqrt{uv}$ to compute the FERUs in selected European countries (Germany, Sweden, Austria, Finland, UK) between 1970 and 2022.
+It compares the FERUs and unemployment gaps in Europe to those in the United States.

 ---